-I was re-introduced to WordPress.
-This time it was OrkutPlus.net for which I made Orkut bots and toolkits (not live anymore).
+I was re-introduced to WordPress yet again.
+This time it was OrkutPlus for which I made Orkut bots and toolkits (not live anymore).
 The bots were written in Visual Basic and then PHP.
 OrkutPlus needed forums, so we settled with bbPress.
 I tried porting a social bookmarking plugin named SexyBookmarks to bbPress and released it as Social It in 2009.
-I joined the original SexyBookmarks project, and when we reached by Shareaholic.

-We shifted to Gurgaon and I enrolled in Amity International School, Sector 46.
+My family moved to Gurgaon and I enrolled in Amity International School, Sector 46.
 I started taking part in cyber/tech-related olympiads that were held in my school.

 2000 was probably the year when I had my first real encounter with computers when my dad brought it into our house.
 I have distinct memories of playing games off floppies and CDs like RoadRash, Duke Nukem, Claw, Mario, and Midtown Madness.
 I would spend hours designing pixel-perfect sceneries in MS Paint and trying out the software that came in the CD with the monthly magazine.
 I was very curious to find new things on the internet, have a presence online where people could reach out to me and had the urge to make the computer do what I wanted it to.

 I was enrolled into Bal Bharati Public School, Pitam Pura.
 I’ve lots of good memories of the place that I’ll cherish for life!

 My parents tell me that I got a prize in a drag and drop competition.
 I really don’t remember doing that though — I don’t even remember more than ten days of the two years I went to Mother’s Pride, a playschool for kids.